AnnaLynne McCord: Career

 McCord portrayed Eden Lord in the fifth season of the FX series Nip/Tuck.
 McCord said in an interview with fearnet.com that it was "fun to play a bad girl."

 In 2008, McCord was cast in the series 90210 as Naomi Clark.
 Initially, the part of Clark was conceived as a supporting role; by the end of the first season, however, media outlets had begun referring to McCord as the series' lead.
 Throughout the show's run, McCord's character vies for social power and love.

 She accepted a role in the Off Broadway play Love, Loss, and What I Wore for an April 27 through May 29, 2011, run with Conchata Ferrell, Minka Kelly, Anne Meara, and B. Smith.

 McCord's role in the 2012 film Excision was critically praised.
 In 2014, McCord joined the cast of the TNT series Dallas for its third season, in the recurring role of Heather.
 She played the lead role in the 2015 Lifetime film Watch Your Back.
 In 2018, she starred in First We Take Brooklyn along with Danny A. Abeckaser.
-In December 2023, it was announced McCord would join the cast of Days of Our Lives.
+In December 2023, it was announced McCord would join the cast of Days of Our Lives, debuting in her role on June 19, 2024.